An approach with unlimited potential

 Precision Timing for Space Systems: Atomic clocks are crucial in space

-Advanced Remote Sensing: Rydberg atom-based sensors constructed with vapor cell technology present a promising method for passive detection and imaging of GHz and THz electromagnetic fields.
+Advanced Remote Sensing: Rydberg atom-based sensors constructed with vapor cell technology present a promising method for passive detection and imaging of GHz and THz electric fields.
 Their high sensitivity can enhance situational awareness by identifying electronic signatures in complex environments, benefiting defense applications such as threat monitoring, spectrum surveillance, and resilience to electronic countermeasures.

 Research and Metrology